ETS-ReactNative1/node/README.md

 # Herramientas

+* [Volta](https://github.com/volta-cli/volta) Install and run any JS tool quickly and seamlessly!
+Ensure everyone in your project has the same tools—without interfering with their workflow.
+No matter the package manager, Node runtime, or OS, one command is all you need: volta install.
-[Bootstrap Studio](https://bootstrapstudio.io/) A powerful desktop app for creating responsive websites using the Bootstrap framework.
+* [Bootstrap Studio](https://bootstrapstudio.io/) A powerful desktop app for creating responsive websites using the Bootstrap framework.

 [Glitch.
 Online Platform to develop node](https://blog.bitsrc.io/introduction-to-glitch-for-node-js-apps-in-the-cloud-cd263de5683f)